 This card specifies the weir coefficients used when the gates are open and the open gate does not interfere with the flow (the gate opening, B 0.8Δh).
 For [GA1] equal to zero, only the gated equations on the preceding card are used.
-For [GA2] equal to zero, only the freely flowing equation will be used even if submerged or reverse flow occurs.
+For [GA2] equal to zero, only the freely flowing equation will be used, even if submerged or reverse flow occurs.

 The model requires the user to specify a head (h, m) versus flow (Q, m3/s) relationship in the following form for freely flowing conditions: